NTI Night Guard

 Comparing the NTI night guard to other treatment options can help you make an informed decision.
 Since stress is a common trigger, many patients reduce their teeth grinding by incorporating stress-management techniques like exercise, massage, or meditation into their routine.
 Hypnosis for teeth grinding has also been used to manage bruxing by relieving stress.

-Traditional mouthguards are also an effective treatment to prevent wear and tear without altering your existing bite.
+Traditional mouthguards for teeth grinding are also an effective treatment to prevent wear and tear without altering your existing bite.
 These devices, also called occlusal guards or bite guards, are commonly used to treat bruxism and TMJ.
 They differ from the NTI night guard in that they fit over the entire arch rather than only the top front teeth.
 These guards can be custom-fitted for increased comfort and do not require as much oversight from your dentist, making them a cheaper treatment option.

 The Bruxism Association notes that nearly 70% of bruxism may be the result of stress or anxiety